 A natural climate solution

-1. Allowing some forest areas to grow indefinitely into old age protected from timber harvesting, development, and human intervention maintains the long-term accumulated carbon stored in the trees and soil, supports natural biodiversity and provides innumerable other benefits to society.
+1. Allowing some forest areas to grow indefinitely into old age, protected from timber harvesting, development, and human intervention maintains the long-term accumulated carbon stored in the trees and soil, supports natural biodiversity and provides innumerable other benefits to society.

+We can apply these powerful yet simple principles not only to our individual backyards but across entire landscapes.
 No one is immune to our changing climate which is why we must focus on climate resilience, working across disciplines to mitigate its causes and adapt to its effects.